EPCCed/archer2-intro-package/_episodes/07-further-help.md

   system when using that particular software.
 * Software/Data Carpentry - improve your software and data analysis skills with these official [Carpentries](https://www.carpentries.org) courses.
-* Using Containers - this course provides an introduction to the use of Containers in a research setting.
+* Reproducible computational environments using containers - this course provides an introduction to the use of Containers in a research setting.

 Details of courses, the upcoming schedule and information on how to register can be found on [the ARCHER2 training pages](https://www.archer2.ac.uk/training/).